CelliesProjects/ESP32_VS1053_Stream/README.md

 A streaming library for esp32 with a vs1053 mp3/aac/ogg decoder.

-Plays chunked streams and parses some of the metadata.
+Plays http, https (insecure mode) and chunked streams and parses the metadata.

+This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

 Check out [eStreamPlayer32_VS1053](https://github.com/CelliesProjects/eStreamPlayer32_VS1053) to see a project using this library.

-This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

 Install `ESP_VS1053_Library` and `ESP32_VS1053_Stream` in your Arduino library folder.